Anna2113/AndroidWinterApp/README.md

 2. The "Snowboardnig" button, redirecting to a new activity with a static part of the app discussing snowboarding styles.

 3. The "Tips" button, redirecting to a new activity with a static section of the app discussing types of skiing and snowboarding equipment.

-4.The "Trivia" button, redirecting to a new activity with a static section of the app discussing trivia from the world of sports.
+4. The "Trivia" button, redirecting to a new activity with a static section of the app discussing trivia from the world of sports.

 5. The "Ski Resorts" button, redirecting to a new activity with buttons that allow you to go to a site showing ski resorts around the world.